 This licence is renewed on a yearly basis at an annual fee of €500.

 An applicant for a licence must, in the opinion of the Minister, be a person of good character and repute.
-The Department of Business, Enterprise and Innovation verifies this by means of two independent references vouching for the good character of the applicant and by means of a Vetting Disclosure from the Garda Síochána National Vetting Bureau that there is nothing in their records that would render the applicant unsuitable to hold an employment agency licence.
+The Department of Enterprise, Trade and Employment verifies this by means of two independent references vouching for the good character of the applicant and by means of a Vetting Disclosure from the Garda Síochána National Vetting Bureau that there is nothing in their records that would render the applicant unsuitable to hold an employment agency licence.

 Applicants should note that the Vetting process is now an online process and takes one to two weeks.